The Addams Family (2019 film): Production

-In 2010, after Illumination Entertainment acquired the rights to The Addams Family comics, they began work on the film at Universal Pictures as a stop-motion animation directed by Tim Burton and produced by Chris Meledandri.
-After development stopped, however, in 2013, Metro-Goldwyn-Mayer announced that they would produce the animated film based on The Addams Family comics, with Pamela Pettler then writing the screenplay.
-In June 2019, it was announced that Bron Creative is co-financing the film with MGM as part of a multi-picture co-financing agreement with the studio.
+In 2010 after Illumination Entertainment acquired the rights to The Addams Family comics, they began work on the film at Universal Pictures as a stop-motion animated film directed by Tim Burton and produced by Chris Meledandri.
+After development stopped, however, in 2013, Metro-Goldwyn-Mayer (MGM) announced that they would produce the animated film based on The Addams Family comics, with Pamela Pettler then writing the screenplay.
+On June 6, 2019, it was announced that Bron Creative is co-financing the film with MGM as part of a multi-picture co-financing agreement with the studio.
 In October 2017, it was announced that the film would be directed and produced by Conrad Vernon.
 Additionally, Gail Berman, Alex Schwartz, and Alison O'Brien also produced the film.
 Matt Lieberman wrote the finished screenplay, with story by credit for Lieberman, Erica Rivinoja, and Vernon.
 The film was animated by Cinesite Studios and Nitrogen Studios with Tabitha Shick overseeing it for MGM.
 In December 2017, it was reported that Oscar Isaac was in talks to voice the role of Gomez Addams in the film.
-In June 2018, Isaac was officially cast, alongside Charlize Theron, Allison Janney, Bette Midler, Chloë Grace Moretz, Finn Wolfhard and Nick Kroll.
-In July 2018, Aimee Garcia joined the voice cast.
-In August 2018, Elsie Fisher was added as well.
-In November 2018, Catherine O'Hara and Martin Short were added as Morticia's parents, In August 2019, Snoop Dogg, Tituss Burgess, and Jenifer Lewis joined as Cousin Itt, Glenn, and Great Auntie Sloom, respectively.
+On June 5, 2018, Isaac was officially cast, alongside Charlize Theron, Allison Janney, Bette Midler, Chloë Grace Moretz, Finn Wolfhard and Nick Kroll.
+Jenna Ortega also auditioned for the role of Wednesday.
+On July 24, 2018, Aimee Garcia joined the voice cast.
+On August 30, 2018, Elsie Fisher was added as well.
+On November 23, 2018, Catherine O'Hara and Martin Short were added as Morticia's parents, On August 7, 2019, Snoop Dogg, Tituss Burgess, and Jenifer Lewis joined as Cousin Itt, Glenn, and Great Auntie Sloom, respectively.

 Music

-Migos, Karol G, Snoop Dogg, and Rock Mafia recorded a song for the film called "My Family", which was released on September 13, 2019 and plays during the end credits; while Christina Aguilera released the song "Haunted Heart" from the film's soundtrack on September 27, 2019, which plays in the film's opening.
+Migos, Karol G, Snoop Dogg, and Rock Mafia recorded a song for the film called "My Family", which was released on September 13, 2019, and plays during the end credits; while Christina Aguilera released the song "Haunted Heart" from the film's soundtrack on September 27, 2019, which plays in the film's opening.
 HeathisHuman created an updated version of Vic Mizzy's original theme song that plays at the film's ending.

 Marketing

-Metro-Goldwyn-Mayer launched the film with a global promotion partner campaign worth $150 million, their largest ever outside the 007 franchise.
+Metro-Goldwyn-Mayer (MGM) launched the film with a global promotion partner campaign worth $150 million, their largest ever outside the 007 franchise.
 They spent a total of $72 million on prints and advertisements for the film.

 Release

 Theatrical

-The film was theatrically released by Metro-Goldwyn-Mayer through United Artists Releasing in the United States on October 11, 2019 with Universal Pictures handling the international rights.
-It was previously set for October 18, 2019 before being moved up to October 11, 2019 to avoid direct competition with Maleficent: Mistress of Evil.
+The film was theatrically released by Metro-Goldwyn-Mayer (MGM) through United Artists Releasing (UAR) in North America on October 11, 2019, with Universal Pictures handling the international rights.
+It was previously set for October 18, 2019 before being moved up to October 11, 2019, to avoid direct competition with Maleficent: Mistress of Evil.